 Welcome to my ongoing NYTIP series!
 Recall my three-point plan to fix the NYC Subway – enhance, extend, and expand.
-Though I started talking about subway extensions recently, I’m circling back to point one – enhance – to address some low-hanging fruit.[taste and see!]
+In this post, I will address “low-hanging fruit” opportunities to enhance the NYC Subway.[taste and see!]

 Welcome back to my ongoing NYTIP series!
 In my last post, I discussed subway extensions to Co-op City.
-In this post, I’ll discuss subway extensions via Utica Avenue, a dense but underserved corridor in Brooklyn.[let’s go!]
+In this post, I’ll discuss extensions of the Brooklyn IRT on two dense corridors – Utica and Nostrand Avenues.[let’s go!]